ravjotsingh9/scalable_web_application/README.md

 3. CD to payroll-application dir and run `docker-compose up --build`.
 This should start 4 docker processes.
 4. On another terminal, CD payroll-application/frontend and run `npm install`
 5. After npm install is done, start the frontend by running `npm start`.
 This should start frontend on http://localhost:3000

+## Highlights

+1. Scalable infrastructure.
+Using following command this system can be scaled `docker-compose up --build --scale webservice=2`
+2. Optimized /GET Report to render almost by 46% (15 ms to 8 ms) by using cache infront of database.

+## Furture work

+1. Store processed report ids in global cache to response quickly for redundant report.
+2. Display specific message when upload fails.
+3. Ordering the generated report.